mnagy94/jexer/docs/images.md

 * Asynchronous notification from terminal to application that the screen has been changed by outside or user action.
 Examples: font change, session detach/attach, user changed image preferences.

+* The ability for a multiplexer to "pass-thru" the image drawing sequence to its "outer" terminal, with some support for limited clipping.

 Out Of Scope